xxsimoxx/send-me-your-position/README.md

 Have to go to your not much technology-savvy customer?
 Point her/him to the page where the shortcode lives (maybe using a smartphone :-).
 They will be guided through WhatsApp API to send you a message with a Google Maps link.
+The script can also prompt for a name that will be sent in the message.

 ## Usage
 ```